01-edu/public/subjects/go-reloaded/README.md

 - Every instance of the punctuations `.`, `,`, `!`, `?`, `:` and `;` should be close to the previous word and with space apart from the next one.
 (Ex: "I was sitting over there ,and then BAMM !!" -> "I was sitting over there, and then BAMM!!").
   - Except if there are groups of punctuation like: `...` or `!?`.
 In this case the program should format the text as in the following example: "I was thinking ...
 You were right" -> "I was thinking...
 You were right".
-- The punctuation marks `‘` and `’` should be placed to the right and left of the word in the middle of them, respectively.
-(Ex: "I am exactly how they describe me: ‘ awesome ’" -> "I am exactly how they describe me: ‘awesome’")
+- The punctuation mark `'` will always be found with another instance of it and they should be placed to the right and left of the word in the middle of them, without any spaces.
+(Ex: "I am exactly how they describe me: ' awesome '" -> "I am exactly how they describe me: 'awesome'")
-  - If there are more than one word between the `‘’` marks, the program should place the marks next to the corresponding words (Ex: "As Elton John said: ‘ I am the most well-known homosexual in the world ’" -> "As Elton John said: ‘I am the most well-known homosexual in the world’")
+  - If there are more than one word between the two `' '` marks, the program should place the marks next to the corresponding words (Ex: "As Elton John said: ' I am the most well-known homosexual in the world '" -> "As Elton John said: 'I am the most well-known homosexual in the world'")
 - Every instance of `a` should be turned into `an` if the next word begins with a vowel or an `h`.
 (Ex: "There it was.
 A amazing rock!" -> "There it was.
 An amazing rock!").

 ### Allowed packages